rust-lang/rfcs/text/0000-generic-dependent-consts.md

 problem when performing arithmetic on constants that depend on type parameters, as outlined in the `Motivation` section above.

-To avoid having to prove arbitrary arithmetic identities, all constant expressions that affect array sizes are divided into the following three
+To avoid having to prove arbitrary mathematical identities, all constant expressions that affect array sizes are divided into the following three
 categories: